laryziinha/forge-scryfall-scrapper/README.md

 ## 💜 Overview

+This is a personal Python project designed to download and organize
+Magic: The Gathering card and token images **for local Forge installations**, using the public Scryfall API. 🔗 Forge (MTG Engine): https://github.com/Card-Forge/forge

 Scryfall Scrapper is a command-line tool designed to download high-quality card and token images from Scryfall in a way that is compatible with Forge’s naming and layout expectations.